 OIG, the Trust's responsible entity is a member of One Investment Group which is an independent funds management business specialising in providing responsible entity, trustee, custody and administration services.
-The One Investment Group is responsible for in excess of 300 funds and \$35 billion in a wide range of underlying asset classes including infrastructure, real estate, equities, fixed income, private equity and fund of funds.
+The One Investment Group is responsible for in excess of 350 funds and \$60 billion in a wide range of underlying asset classes including infrastructure, real estate, equities, fixed income, private equity and fund of funds.
 The One Investment Group is not a fund manager and its clients include global and Australian listed companies, sovereign wealth funds, banks, insurance companies, pension funds, private equity firms and boutique managers.

-OIG is an independent responsible entity the Board of which comprises three Executive Directors, Mr Frank Tearle, Ms Sarah Wiesener and Mr Michael Sutherland.
+The Board of the responsible entities comprises three Executive Directors, Mr Frank Tearle, Ms Sarah Wiesener and Mr Michael Sutherland.
 As an independent responsible entity, in respect of the Trust, some of the functions traditionally performed by an entity's management are instead performed by the Investment Manager appointed by OIG to manage the day-to-day affairs of the portfolio of assets held by the Trust.
 OIG monitors the performance of the Investment Manager in much the same way as an independent board monitors performance of management of the entity they are appointed to.